skypjack/entt/docs/md/entity.md

 entt::registry<comp_0, comp_1, ..., comp_n> registry;
 ```

-Furthermore, it isn't necessary to announce the existence of a component type.
+Furthermore, it is not necessary to announce the existence of a component type.
-When the time comes, just use it and that's all.
+When the time comes, just use it and that is all.

 ## Build your own

 The ECS module (as well as the rest of the library) is designed as a set of
 containers that are used as needed, just like a vector or any other container.
-It doesn't attempt in any way to take over on the user codebase, nor to control
+It does not attempt in any way to take over on the user codebase, nor to control
 its main loop or process scheduling.<br/>
 Unlike other more or less well known models, it also makes use of independent
 pools that are extended via _static mixins_.
 The built-in signal support is an
-example of this flexible design: defined as a mixin, it's easily disabled if not
+example of this flexible design: defined as a mixin, it is easily disabled if not
 needed.
 Similarly, the storage class has a specialization that shows how
 everything is customizable down to the smallest detail.